Please donate to support services for women and girls today

 Volunteering

-Many of the women supported by Anawim give something back by volunteering with us.
-Volunteering not only allows you to find out what it’s like to do certain jobs but also equips you with useful workplace skills and experience to add to your CV.
+Some of the women supported by Anawim later give something back by volunteering with us.
+Volunteering not only allows you to try out certain jobs but also equips you with useful workplace skills and experience to add to your CV.

-You can opt to take on additional responsibilities – such as cleaning, catering or working in our centre – as part of our Women’s Development Initiative.
-This prepares you for a future job by giving you hands-on experience and the chance to learn business skills.
-You can even work towards completing a relevant qualification.
+Some women opt to take on additional responsibilities – such as cleaning or working with other women in our centre – as part of our Women’s Development Initiative.
+This can prepare you for a future job by providing hands-on experience and the chance to learn business skills.
+We also have opportunities to gain qualifications.

-On top of that, volunteering has its own rewards that can enrich your life.
-That could be making you feel more positive, feeling like you are an essential part of a team or being more confident about yourself and your abilities.
+On top of that, volunteering has its own rewards.
+That could be making you feel more positive, knowing you are an essential part of a team or being more confident about yourself and your abilities.
 You can find out more about volunteering at Anawim here.

 Becoming a Champion

-Anawim’s Champions are women who were once in need of our help and now supporting other women with us.
-They do everything from helping to run the charity shop to sorting through the donations and getting involved in projects on the early intervention and criminal justice teams.
-This work builds up confidence as our Champions can gain skills that help them with their long-term prospects.
+Anawim’s Champions are women who we once supported and are now supporting other women with us.
+They do everything from helping to when we are out and about to getting involved in projects on the early intervention and criminal justice teams.
+Champions can gain skills and confidence that help them with their long-term prospects.

-Many women working with us choose to share their stories and experiences at events, with the media or with other local organisations, as hearing about lived experience is crucial for changes to be made in the women’s sector.
-Sometimes it’s to help others understand how difficult it is to overcome so many challenges, sometimes it is to support Anawim’s mission to reach more women who need support, and occasionally it’s to influence key people in local authority and government, to help bring about real change for women in Birmingham.
+Many women working with us choose to share their stories and experiences at events, with the media or with other local organisations.
+We know hearing about lived experience is crucial for changes to be made in the women’s sector.
+Sometimes it’s to help others understand how difficult it is to overcome so many challenges, sometimes it is to support Anawim’s mission to reach more women, and occasionally it’s to influence key people in local authority and government, to help bring about real change for women in Birmingham.

 We fully support every single one of our women who choose to share their personal journeys in a way that feels comfortable and safe.